urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

       - Time taken to fix the logical bug.
       - Used resources (i.e Internet search, Help from the session hosts)
    - Whether the participant used traditional backtracking approach to find the root cause of the error?
-5. **Post session survey:** Post debugging session, participants are required to complete the survey in order to record their information about their background knowledge and comments for the debugging session.
-This survey includes:
+5. **Post session survey:** Post debugging session, participants are required to complete the survey in order to record their information about their background, knowledge and comments for the debugging session.
+This survey include would include:
    - Familiarity with languages: Kotlin, Julia and Haskell prior this experiment.
-   - For each Kotlin, julia and Haskell debugging experiment:
+   - For each (Kotlin, julia and Haskell) debugging experiment:
-      - How helpful compiler's error messages were for Compilation error?
+      - How helpful compiler's error messages were for compilation error?
-      - How readable the code is to understand Logical error?
+      - How readable the code is to understand logical error?
       - How difficult these bugs were to solve?
       - Which programming language resembles the most to this language?
    - Ranking of relative difficulty from debugging perspective.
    - Which language they are most likely to use in near future?

-## Material
+## Materials
 1. [Sign up sheet](https://docs.google.com/spreadsheets/d/1BKcw3SPB2JIysBe6Kw6mkylA_3Ja0o-eQ5TmNMgAZww/edit#gid=0) to participate in our experiment
 2. Implementation with compilation and logical bugs are available at:
    - [Kotlin](code/kotlin/GOL.kt)